Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

-Moreover, to explain the performance improvement of our method, we visualize attention maps to show the model's focus areas on the face and perform cluster analysis of the output in the feature space.
+To explain the performance improvement, we visualize attention maps to highlight the model's focus areas on the face and conduct cluster analysis in the feature space.
 For attention map visualization, we utilize Attention Rollout~\cite{dosovitskiy2020vit}, which averages the attention weights across all heads and recursively multiplies them by the weight matrices of all layers in the backbone.
-Figure~\ref{fig:FFD-attnmap} illustrates that BEiT v2 better focuses on local facial components compared to the supervised learning approach.
-After real-face pre-training, BEiT v2' effectively targets local forgery areas, while our model is even more precise, leading to more accurate and reliable detection results.
+Fig.~\ref{fig:FFD-attnmap} illustrates that BEiT v2 better focuses on local facial components compared to the supervised learning approach.
+After real-face pre-training, FB effectively targets local forgery areas, while our model is even more precise, leading to more accurate and reliable detection results.
 For cluster analysis, we use t-SNE~\cite{van2008visualizing} to present the feature vectors of the last layer of the backbone.
-The isolated features of real and four forgery algorithms (Deepfakes, Face2Face, FaceSwap, NeuralTextures) in BEiT v2, as shown in Figure~\ref{fig:tsne}, indicate that BEiT v2 mainly learns method-specific types rather than general forgeries, making it difficult to generalize to a broader range of forgeries.
-In contrast, BEiT v2' primarily distinguishes real and fake faces thanks to its robust facial representation capabilities from real face pre-training.
+The isolated features of real and four forgery algorithms (Deepfakes, Face2Face, FaceSwap, NeuralTextures) in BEiT v2, as shown in Fig.~\ref{fig:tsne}, indicate that BEiT v2's limited ability to recognize general forgery cues constrains its generalization performance.
+In contrast, FB primarily distinguishes real and fake faces thanks to its robust facial representation capabilities from real face pre-training.
 Meanwhile, our model better clusters real faces and separates them from fake faces, indicating that it more effectively extracts implicit forgery cues for generalization.